mxjp/rvx/docs/reference/signals.md

 	```

 + The current [context](context.md) is available in the expression.
-+ Evaluation is stopped when the current [lifecycle](lifecycle.md) is disposed.
++ Execution is stopped when the current [lifecycle](lifecycle.md) is disposed.
-+ Teardown hooks are not supported in the expression.
++ Teardown hooks from the callback are called when the current [lifecycle](lifecycle.md) is disposed or before the next call.
-+ The default equality check can be disabled or customized in the same way as in signals by setting the second parameter.

 ## `track` & `untrack`
 Signal accesses are tracked in expressions by default.
 You can use `untrack` to disable tracking during a function call or `track` to restore the default.